View Related Items

 228 - Additional Information

-Professional attendance by a medical practitioner at consulting rooms or in another place other than a hospital or residential aged care facility, for a health assessment of a patient who is of Aboriginal or Torres Strait Islander descent—this item or items 715, 93470 or 93479 not more than once in a 9 month period and only if the following items are not applicable within the same 9 month period:
+Professional attendance by a prescribed medical practitioner at consulting rooms or in a place other than a hospital or a residential aged care facility, for a health assessment of a patient who is of Aboriginal or Torres Strait Islander descent—applicable not more than once in a 9 month period and only if the following items are not applicable within the same 9 month period:

 - Assist - Addition/Deletion of (Assist.)